monochandan/Text-CheckWorthy-Classification/tweet_data_scraping/tweeter_data_prep_process/multimodal/README.md

-# Working on multimodal data set: https://aclanthology.org/2022.findings-naacl.72.pdf
+# Working on [multimodal](https://aclanthology.org/2022.findings-naacl.72.pdf) data set.

 ## Initial process:
 1. Image caption and OCR text and Image were used as features.